dhruvkulkarni1/Chatbots/README.md

 # Chatbots
-Simple Chatbot based on a Fully-Connected DNN
+Simple Chatbot based on a Fully-Connected Deep Neural Network